ssstoedno/Python_advanced_Strypes/README.md

-Задачи от курса Python_advanced by Strypes, който започна на 30.06.2025.
+Tasks from Python_Advanced by Strypes - started on 30.06.2025.